Short Summaries of the CIPP/E Material

 If you are unhappy about any aspect of the course, do let me know and I will do my best to sort the issue out for you.

-If the course is simply not for you, I understand, as well.
-You have up to 7 days from the date of purchase to change your mind.
+If this resource is not for you or you wish to un-enrol for any other reason, I understand, as well.
+You have up to 14 days from the date of purchase to change your mind.
 You will be refunded - no questions asked.

 No refunds will be provided after the 14-day period.